DigonIO/scheduler/doc/pages/examples/weights.rst

 Default behaviour
 -----------------

-By default, the :class:`~scheduler.core.Scheduler` will prioritize using a linear function (:func:`~scheduler.util.linear_priority_function`) that depends on the :class:`~scheduler.job.Job`\ s `weight` and time it is overdue.
+By default, the |Scheduler| will prioritize using a linear function (:func:`~scheduler.util.linear_priority_function`) that depends on the
+|Job|\ s `weight` and time it is overdue.

 .. tip:: It is possible to change the prioritization behaviour of a
-    :class:`~scheduler.core.Scheduler` instance using the `priority_function` argument.
+    |Scheduler| instance using the `priority_function` argument.
     Details can be found in the guide :ref:`guides.prioritization`.

-If several :class:`~scheduler.job.Job`\ s are scheduled for the same point in time, they will be executed in order of their weights, starting with the :class:`~scheduler.job.Job` of the highest weight:
+If several |Job|\ s are scheduled for the same point in time, they will be executed in order of their weights, starting with the |Job|
+of the highest weight:

 .. code-block:: pycon